 - RESTRICTED CAMPUS CORE AREA --- ACCESS: Use of the core area as a short cut is prohibited and subject to citation.

-- RESTRICTED PARKING --- CONSTRUCTION SITE: Only contractors, sub-contractors, and their employees may park within the construction site fenced area.
+- RESTRICTED PARKING --- CONSTRUCTION SITE: Only authorized contractors, sub-contractors, and their employees may park within the construction site fenced area.
 Vehicles must display a vendor/service permit issued by Parking & Transportation Services.
 All other construction related vehicles may park in a pre-approved designated area with a valid vendor/service permit displayed.

-SECTION 1.06 --- SIGNS OR CURB MARKINGS TO INDICATE NO STOPPING AND PARKING RESTRICTIONS
+SECTION 2.03 --- SIGNS OR CURB MARKINGS TO INDICATE NO STOPPING OR OTHER PARKING RESTRICTION

 Subject to the provisions and limitations of the California Vehicle Code and those of this policy, signs or the following curb markings shall be placed to indicate parking or standing regulations, and said curb markings shall have the meaning as herein set forth.